Showing posts with label boats. Show all posts

 Just a recap of our adventures this year.

-January, we took our first cruise on the NCL Cruise Ship from New Orleans, where we visited Cozumel, Roatan Bay Island Hundours, Harvest Caye, Belize, and Costa Maya, Mexico.
+In January, we took our first cruise on the NCL Cruise Ship from New Orleans, where we visited Cozumel, Roatan Bay Island, Honduras, Harvest Caye, Belize, and Costa Maya, Mexico

 In February, we took a cruise on Carnival Spirit from New Orleans to Cozumel and Progresso, Mexico.